iGardening Logo Large Transparent Background

 When Is the Best Time for Planting?

-The ideal time to plant Malwina strawberries is in late spring.
+The ideal time to plant Malwina strawberries is late spring.
 Ensure the soil is well-prepared and free-draining to give the plants the best possible start.
-For bare root plants, spread out their roots and place them in the soil at a level where the crown is just above the surface.
-This method ensures the plants establish quickly and produce strong crops.
+For bare-root plants, spread out their roots and place them in the soil at a level where the crown is just above the surface.
+This method ensures that the plants are established quickly and produce strong crops.

 What Are the Soil and Space Requirements?